Tan Boo Liat

 Portrait of Tan by Lee Brothers Studio.

-Tan Boo Liat (陳武烈 (Chén Wǔliè), 1875–1934) was a wealthy Singapore philanthropist.
+Tan Boo Liat (陳武烈 (Chén Wǔliè), 1875 – 3 October 1934) was a wealthy Singaporean Chinese philanthropist.
 He was the son of Tan Soon Toh (陳純道 (Chén Chúndào)), grandson of Tan Kim Ching and great-grandson of Tan Tock Seng.

 Educated in Singapore, Tan was a member of the Singapore Volunteer Infantry and was among the contingent present at King Edward's coronation.
 As a descendant of the illustrious Tan Tock Seng family, he was the leader of the Hokkien Chinese community in Singapore, and chairman of the Po Chiak Keng Committee of Management, which the temple was built as the Tan clan ancestral temple and association.
-He was also a strong supporter of Dr. Sun Yat-sen, being a member of the Singapore T'ung Meng Hui along with Lim Boon Keng and Dr. S. C. Yin and a president of the Singapore Kuomintang.
+He was also a strong supporter of Dr. Sun Yat-sen, being a member of the Singapore Tongmenghui along with Lim Boon Keng and Dr. S. C. Yin and a president of the Kuomintang in Singapore.
 He headed the Fukien Protection Fund together with Tan Kah Kee collecting $130,000 during a nine-month campaign.
+He was appointed by the Government of the Republic of China as a member of the Overseas Chinese Affairs Commission (OCAC) on 31 August 1931 due to his prominent leadership in the Singapore Chinese diaspora and his deep political and financial support for Sun Yat-sen’s revolutionary movement.
+On 2 April 1932, he was formally removed as a member of the OCAC but was immediately re-appointed during an administrative reshuffle of the executive branches.